 Adjusting to Changes in Your Routine

-Divorce disrupts the familiar routines you built over years.
+Divorce disrupts the familiar routines you built over the years.
 Adapting to these changes determines how well you handle life after your Texas divorce.
 If you struggle with change, planning becomes crucial to thriving in your new circumstances.

 Adapting to a New Normal